prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    <Selection: 'protein' from 2fgq (2447 atoms)>

-Now, we are using :func:`calcChannels` to identify the channels with protein structure. ``starting point`` is selected and various channels are saved separately as PQR files (``separate`` = True).
+Now, we are using :func:`.calcChannels` to identify the channels with protein structure. ``starting point`` is selected and various channels are saved separately as PQR files (``separate`` = True).
 Additionally, we are using ``return_details`` parameter which is required for pores reconstruction.